Cancer Linked to Burn Pit Smoke Among Veterans

 Veterans of military operations in Iraq, Afghanistan, and other countries in Southwest Asia are likely familiar with the sight of burn pits.
 Inside, burning garbage and waste of all types (including human waste and damaged military vehicles) filled the surrounding air with toxic particles.
 Now, increasing numbers of veterans are being diagnosed with cancer linked to burn pit smoke.

 The massive, controlled, improvised landfill fires sometimes stretched several football fields in length.
-The Department of Veterans Affairs (VA) estimates over 3 million prior service members are at risk of health problems from inhaling burn pit fumes.
+The Department of Veterans Affairs (VA) estimates over 3 million prior service members are at risk of health problems from the inhalation of burn pit fumes.

-On Veterans Day 2021, the Biden-Harris Administration directed the VA to address the health issue caused by burn pit exposure.
+In the State of the Union Address and on Veterans Day 2021, the Biden-Harris Administration spoke and directed the VA to address the health issue caused by burn pit exposure.
 Actions will include:

 - Develop a system to link exposure to a service-related condition so that veterans have access to benefits